If you want to make weeknights easier or are just trying to eat healthier, consider mastering the art of meal prepping.

-The idea of preparing so many meals at once may seem a little daunting to some, but the amount of time, energy and money you’ll save in the long run more than makes up for your time in the kitchen.
+While the idea of preparing so many meals at once may seem a little daunting to some, the amount of time, energy and money you’ll save in the long run more than makes up for time spent in the kitchen.

 Just before I had my baby, my husband and I spent an afternoon creating 15 freezer meals at once — and learned a lot of self-taught cooking lessons along the way.
 The biggest one?
-We need to do this way more often!
-It’s so convenient and it's actually really fun to do.
+It’s incredibly convenient and it's actually really fun to do.

 One major takeaway is that the more often you meal prep, the easier it will become and the more you'll learn about what foods freeze best.
-So take advantage of our own trial-and-error and use this as a beginner’s guide to creating your own bulk freezer meals.
+If you're new to making several meals at once, use this as a beginner’s guide to creating your own freezer-friendly fare.

 Planning is an imperative step in this whole process.
-First, you'll want to decide what meals you’re going to make.
-Just search the phrase “freezer meals” on Pinterest, and you’ll get a ton of ideas.
-Pick ones that sound good to you and save them in a word document.
+First, decide what meals you’re going to make.
+Just search the phrase “freezer meals” on Pinterest for a plethora of eye-catching ideas.
+Pick ones that sound good to you and create a folder with your favorite recipes.

-Once you have all the recipes you plan to make, go through and create a grocery list.
-Combine any ingredients that you can (for example, you might only need to buy one large can of tomatoes instead of multiple small ones to use in separate recipes).
+After you've decided what to cook, create a grocery list.
+Combine any ingredients that you can; for example, you might only need to buy one large can of tomatoes instead of multiple small ones to use in separate recipes.
 To really save time at the supermarket, organize your grocery list by the store’s layout.
 You’ll be in and out quickly, giving you more time to cook at home.

-A few things to add to your grocery list: aluminum pans (ones with lids are best), cling wrap, freezer Ziploc bags and heavy duty aluminum foil.
-These will all be important for wrapping your meals and storing them in the freezer.
+A few things to add to your grocery list: aluminum pans (ones with lids are best), cling wrap, freezer-friendly Ziploc bags and heavy duty aluminum foil.
+These are all necessary for wrapping up your meals and storing them in the freezer.
 If you don’t wrap them properly, you could lose your meal to freezer burn.

-To prevent freezer burn, get as much of the air out of each wrapped dish as possible.
+To prevent freezer burn, get as much air out of each wrapped dish as possible.
 If you’re using a Ziploc bag, press the air out of the bag before zipping it shut.

 As a general rule of thumb, food can stay in the freezer for up to three months.
 However, there are exceptions.
-For example, bacon and sausage have a recommended time of one to two months, while soups and stews can stay there for about two to three months, depending on what's in them.
+For example, bacon and sausage last about a month, while soups and stews can stay in there for about two to three months, depending on what's in them.
 Check out foodsafety.gov for a complete list of storage times for specific foods.

-After you wrap each meal carefully, be sure to use a permanent marker to clearly write the following on the packaging: name of dish (pulled pork and shredded chicken can look pretty similar after a few weeks in the freezer); the date the dish was made; the date the dish should be eaten by; and add any specific reheating instructions, like whether you should thaw the dish first and if it can be microwaved or reheated in an oven.
+After you wrap each meal carefully, use a permanent marker to clearly write the following on each dish (or use masking tape): name of the recipe (pulled pork and shredded chicken can look pretty similar after a few weeks in the freezer); the date the dish was made; the date the dish should be eaten by and add any specific reheating instructions.
+If the dish should be thawed before being reheated, that should be noted, too.

 Ready to get started?
 Here are a few freezer-friendly meals to try: